-- Comprehensive health insurance: International accident and sickness coverage from GeoBlue
+- International health insurance: International accident and sickness coverage from GeoBlue

-- Emergency evacuation insurance: Coverage for emergency security evacuations and transportation from UnitedHealthcare Global
+- Emergency security evacuation insurance: Coverage for emergency security evacuations and transportation from AIG Travel Guard

-Mizzou Study Abroad enrolls participants on their programs in the GeoBlue and UnitedHealthcare Global insurance, and the cost of insurance coverage is billed directly to students’ MU accounts.
+Mizzou Study Abroad enrolls participants on their programs in the GeoBlue and AIG Travel Guard insurance, and the cost of insurance coverage is billed directly to students’ MU accounts.

 MU faculty-led and divisional programs

-Students participating in faculty-led programs administered by Mizzou Study Abroad and participants in study abroad programs administered by other divisions will be enrolled in GeoBlue and UnitedHealthcare Global insurance by their program coordinators.
+Students participating in faculty-led programs administered by Mizzou Study Abroad and participants in study abroad programs administered by other divisions will be enrolled in GeoBlue and AIG Travel Guard insurance by their program coordinators.
 The cost of insurance coverage is included in the program fee for faculty-led and divisional programs.

 MU affiliated programs

-Only some affiliated program providers have comprehensive health insurance coverage that fulfills the MU insurance requirements, as evaluated by the UM System Office of Risk Management.
+Only some affiliated program providers have broad health insurance coverage that fulfills the MU insurance requirements, as evaluated by the UM System Office of Risk Management.
 See the costs tab of your program webpage to see if it meets the MU requirements.
-Students participating on programs that do not meet the MU requirements will be enrolled in both GeoBlue and UnitedHealthcare Global insurance policies.
+Students participating on programs that do not meet the MU requirements will be enrolled in both GeoBlue and AIG Travel Guard insurance policies.
 All insurance charges are billed directly to students’ MU accounts.

 Non-MU programs and university-related international travel